-The are plenty of no-fee credit cards that offer cash back, travel rewards and other perks.
 If you’re trying to save money, you should not be paying an annual fee just to have a certain credit card in your wallet.
+There are plenty of no-fee credit cards that offer cash back, travel rewards and other perks.

 Small holes and broken buttons are easy to fix with just basic sewing skills.
 Try repairing your clothes before running out to the store to replace them.